 Mr. Corrales holds a BS in Business Administration from the University of Deusto, and is fluent in Spanish, English, French and Basque.

-Vice President & Managing Director for Fisheries, WWF-U.S.
+Vice President, Fisheries, WWF-U.S.

 Dr. Fox joined WWF in his present role in 2008, where he is responsible for the WWF’s U.S. fisheries programs.
 He has authored or co-authored over 60 scientific publications, and is a member of the American Fisheries Society, a Fellow of the American Institute of Fishery Research Biologists and Sigma Xi–the Research Society.